FrostCheat/Prefixes/README.md

 - prefixes.command.reload - op
 - prefixes.command.create - op
 - prefixes.command.help - op
+- prefixes.command.save - op
+- prefixes.command.setlanguage - op

 # Features

+- MultiLanguage Support (NEW)
+- Update Notifier (NEW)
+- Config Checker (NEW)
+- PrefixArguments All prefix shows in commands (NEW)
 - Shows you the prefixes in GUI
 - Click to place the prefix in the GUI (only if the player has the prefix permission)
 - 100% configurable language settings